TheMarvelousWhale/NTU-CE4069_MALANA/index.md

 2) Sosig is open for errata correction via github issues.
 However, Sosig will not be entertaining any tutoring/mentoring/doubt-clarification requests.
 3) Use content at your own discretion.

+_Many thanks to enginur @NekiYong for the addition_

 I do this an effort to help my friends understand the materials and often the tools in RE better.
 For those who wish to learn more than lecture, I tried my best to provide an in-depth section where I dissect the IDA call graph in details.

 Do understand that I am also a student and a contracted staff for a **\*_cough_\*** agency in One-North, so I will be slow in updating the content.
 Patience is deeply appreciated.
 Also, I will only upload the solution after the tutorial (so yall should come for tutorial).